HAProxy config tutorials

 Are TLS session tickets enabled on the load balancer server?
 This can increase the speed of the TLS handshake.

-The following rules of thumb will help you decide how many cores you need:
+The following guidelines can help you decide how many cores you need:

 - 1 GB of RAM can support 8000 open TLS connections.